Representation theory of finite groups through (basic) algebraic geometry

-It is an important result, due to Burnside (\Burnside) in characteristic zero and Lam (\Lam) for arbitrary characteristic, that the surjectivity of $\tilde\rho$ in the previous example is in fact a characterization of the irreducibility of a presentation.
-Using algebraic geometry, it is easy to prove it when the field is algebraically closed.
-One of the main goals of the paper is to see for which other fields a result like that still remains true.
+It is an important result, due to Burnside (\Burnside) in characteristic zero (see \Lam\ for arbitrary characteristic), that the surjectivity of $\tilde\rho$ in the previous example is in fact a characterization of the irreducibility of a presentation when the field $K$ is sufficiently good (this is the notion of splitting field that we will explain in section \field).
+Let us see that it is easy to prove this characterization first when the field is algebraically closed, and one of the main goals of the paper is to see for which other fields a result like that still remains true.

-The result we will need is the following translation into the language of linear algebra of a well-known fact in algebraic geometry.
+The result we will need is the following, which can be obtained either from algebraic geometry, although we will include another proof using elementary linear algebra, indicated to me by Hiraku Atobe.

 \proclaim Lemma \fixedrank.
 Let $V',V$ be vector spaces of respective dimensions $0<n'<n$ over an algebraically closed field $K$.
 Assume $Hom(V',V)$ has a linear subspace $W$ of dimension $n$ such that any nonzero $f\in W$ has rank $n'$.
 Then $n'=1$.